How Council meetings work

 Search the catalogue and access digital services

-It seems like only yesterday we were celebrating Australia Day under the tree canopy of our beautiful award-winning Adventure Park, welcoming 51 new citizens to the City of Kwinana and announcing our citizens of the year for 2019 – Youth Citizen Michellie Jones, Senior Citizen Michael Metcalfe and Community Citizen of the Year, volunteer fire fighter Chris Artemis.
+It seems like only yesterday Kwinana was celebrating Australia Day under the tree canopy of our beautiful award-winning Adventure Park, welcoming 72 new citizens to the City of Kwinana and announcing our citizens of the year for 2020 – Active Group Honeywood Residents Association, Youth Citizen Kai Best, Senior Citizen Bob Thompson and Community Citizen of the Year, Nic Marshall.

-A stand-out among the many other community events that were held over recent months was our highly anticipated Alcoa Children's Festival.
-This year close to 5,000 local residents took part in the new and improved 'carnival' themed event, with free and low-cost activities available for the whole family, thanks to generous sponsors Alcoa and Lotterywest.
+Soon after this, we held our highly anticipated annual Alcoa Children’s Festival.
+This year close to 9,000 local residents came out on a glorious sunny day to take part in our ‘Once Upon a Time’ themed event, with free and low-cost activities available for the whole family, thanks to generous sponsors Alcoa and Lotterywest.